Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Proof of Lemma

-where (a) is obtained by the PGFL of the PPP and using the fact that by conditioning on the distance between the attacker and the serving BS in the $k$-th cell, the point process of other BSs, i.e., $\mathrm{\phi}_\text{b}\setminus k$, follows a reduced Palm distribution of the PPP where by the use of Slivnyak-Mecke theorem is the same as the original PPP \cite{book}.
-In brief, first we condition the event on the attacker location.
-Then we average over BS locations, thus we see the BS density in (\ref{R_e4})-(a).
-Finally, By combining (\ref{R_e}), (\ref{R_e2}), (\ref{R_e3}) and (\ref{R_e4}), the ergodic leakage rate to the attacker is shown by (\ref{e55}) to complete the proof.
+where $(a)$ is due to maximum statistical property, $(b)$ is due to the PGFL of the PPP, and (c) is due to following the same approach as (\ref{ea}), utilize the approximation $e^{a} \approx 1 + a$, $\int e^{Ar^2}rdr = \frac{e^{Ar^2}}{2A}$, defining $\hat{\eta}\triangleq U(U!)^\frac{-1}{U} $, and the PGFL of the PPP and using the fact that by conditioning on the distance between the attacker and the serving BS in the $k$-th cell, the point process of other BSs, i.e., $\mathrm{\phi}_\text{b}\setminus k$, follows a reduced Palm distribution of the PPP where, by the use of the Slivnyak-Mecke theorem, is the same as the original PPP \cite{book}.
+In brief, first, we condition the event on the attacker's location.
+Then, we average over BS locations.

+Finally, by substituting (\ref{fsinre}) into (\ref{R_e}), the ergodic leakage rate to the attacker when eavesdropping the central user signal is shown by (\ref{e55}) to complete the proof.